Audre Lorde. Audre Lorde. Audre Lorde.

 Fuck believing in the supremacy of the head over everything.

 Fuck believing that pleasure isn’t our birthright–that art, health, beauty, rest are rewards for a job well done.
-Fuck me opinions of strangers who have no earn significance in our lives.
+Fuck the opinions of strangers who have no earned significance in our lives.
 Their worthiness doesn’t entitle them to judge us.